-Table 3: List of areas and their stormwater treatment me --
+Table 3: List of areas and their stormwater treatment measures

-Surfaces Area (m2) Required Treatment Runoff from all roof and outdoor terraces (including planters) of Apartments 3.01, 3.02 and 3.03 will be diverted to rainwater tank(s) with an effective storage capacity of 15,000L.
-Roof catchment plus terrace catchment 866m2 The stored water will be used for toilet flushing for commercial premises on ground, first and second floors.
-Connections to the equivalent demand of 800L/day (40 occupants) are required as a minimum.
-A filtration system will be required due to water collection from trafficable terrace surfaces and runoff from planters with a Pure
+Surfaces Area (m 2) Required Treatment Runoff from all roof and outdoor terraces (including planters) of Apartments 3.01, 3.03 and 3.04 will be diverted to rainwater tank(s) with an effective storage capacity of 15,000L.
+Roof catchment plus terrace catchment 895m 2 The stored water will be used for toilet flushing on the ground to second floor (inclusive).
+Connections to the equivalent demand of 660L/day (40 occupants) are required as a minimum.
+A filtration system will be required due to water collection from trafficable terrace surfaces and runoff from planters with a Pure Rain or similar filtration device.
+This is to be specified by the

-Surfaces Area (m2) Required Treatment Rain or similar filtration device.
-This is to be specified by the hydraulic engineer at detailed design.
+Surfaces Area (m 2) Required Treatment hydraulic engineer at detailed design.
 Overflow from the tank(s) will be diverted to the Legal Point of Discharge (LPD).
-Remaining site 373m2 All remaining impervious areas runoff will be diverted directly to the LPD onsite.
+Remaining site 344m 2 All remaining impervious areas runoff will be diverted directly to the LPD onsite.